 Definitions

-(1) "Ballast Water" means any water and associated sediment used to manipulate the trim and stability of a vesse(2) "Cargo Vessel" means a ship in commerce, other than a tank vessel or a vessel used solely for commercial fish harvesting, of 300 gross tons or more.
+(1) Definitions defined under statute: This division uses the definitions for the following terms provided in ORS 783.625:

+(a) “Ballast water”;

+(b) “Cargo vessel”;

+(c) “Empty ballast tank”:

+(d) “Oil”;

+(e) “Open sea exchange”;

+(f) “Passenger vessel”;

+(g) “Sediment”;

+(h) “Ship”;

+(i) “Tank vessel”;

+(j) “Vessel”;

+(k) “Voyage”; and

+(l) “Waters of the State”.

+(2) Definitions defined by administrative rule: This division uses the following terms as defined in this rule:

-(3) "Coastal Ocean Exchange" means the exchange of ballast water in an area no less than 50 nautical miles from any shore and where the water depth exceeds 200 meters.
+(a) "Coastal Ocean Exchange" means the exchange of ballast water in an area no less than 50 nautical miles from any shore and where the water depth exceeds 200 meters.

-(4) “Common Waters Zone” means the Pacific Coast of North America between 40 and 50 degrees north latitude.
+(b) “Common Waters Zone” means the Pacific Coast of North America between 40 and 50 degrees north latitude.

-(5) "DEQ" means the Oregon Department of Environmental Quality.
+(c) "DEQ" means the Oregon Department of Environmental Quality.

-(6) “Exchange” means to replace the water in a ballast tank using either flow-through exchange, empty/refill exchange, or other exchange methods recommended or required under U.S. Coast Guard rules, 33 CFR, part 151.2035.
+(d) “Exchange” means to replace the water in a ballast tank using either flow-through exchange, empty/refill exchange, or other exchange methods described under U.S. Coast Guard rules, 33 CFR, part 151.2035.

-(7) “Exclusive Economic Zone” extends from the baseline of the U.S. territorial sea seaward 200 nautical miles.
+(e) “Exclusive Economic Zone” extends from the baseline of the U.S. territorial sea seaward 200 nautical miles.

-(8) “High-risk Ballast Water” means unexchanged or untreated ballast water obtained from a coastal area outside the common waters zone identified in this rule.
+(f) “High-risk Ballast Water” means unexchanged or untreated ballast water obtained from a coastal area outside the common waters zone identified in this rule.

-(9) "Internal Waters of the State" means those waters of this state that do not have shared jurisdiction with an adjacent state.
+(g) "Internal Waters of the State" means those waters of this state that do not have shared jurisdiction with an adjacent state.

-(10) “Nonindigenous Species” means any species or other viable biological material entering an ecosystem beyond its natural range.
+(h) “Nonindigenous Species” means any species or other viable biological material entering an ecosystem beyond its natural range.
 This also includes seeds, eggs, spores and other biological material entering an ecosystem beyond its natural range.

-(11) "Oil" means oil, gasoline, crude oil, fuel oil, diesel oil, lubricating oil, oil sludge, oil refuse and any other petroleum-related product.(12) "Open Sea Exchange" means the exchange of ballast water that occurs in an area no less than 200 nautical miles from any shore and where the water depth exceeds 2,000 meters.

-(13) “Pacific Coast Region” means all coastal waters on the Pacific Coast of North America east of 154 degrees W longitude and north of 25 degrees N latitude, exclusive of the Gulf of California.
+(i) “Pacific Coast Region” means all coastal waters on the Pacific Coast of North America east of 154 degrees W longitude and north of 25 degrees N latitude, exclusive of the Gulf of California.

-(14) "Passenger Vessel" means a ship of 300 gross tons or more, carrying passengers for compensation.

-(15) "Port" means any place to which a vessel is bound to anchor or moor.
+(j) "Port" means any place to which a vessel is bound to anchor or moor.

-(16) "Sediment" means any matter that settles out of ballast water.

-(17) "Ship" means any boat, ship, vessel, barge or other floating craft of any kind.

-(18) "Tank Vessel" means a ship that is constructed or adapted to carry oil in bulk as cargo or cargo residue other than:

-(a) A vessel carrying oil in drums, barrels or other packages;

-(b) A vessel carrying oil as fuel or stores for that vessel; or

-(c) An oil spill response barge or vessel.
+(k) “Saltwater flush” means to pump coastal ocean or open sea water, depending upon last ballast source location, into an empty ballast tank in a volume sufficient to ensure that after discharging the ballast water, the remaining residual ballast water and sediment has a salinity greater than or equal to 30 parts per thousand.

-(19) "Territorial Sea of the United States" means the waters extending three nautical miles seaward from the coastline in conformance with federal law.
+(l) "Territorial Sea of the United States" means the waters extending three nautical miles seaward from the coastline in conformance with federal law.

-(20) "Vessel" means a tank vessel, cargo vessel or passenger vessel.

-(21) "Voyage" means any transit by a vessel destined for any Oregon port.

-(22) “Waters of the State” mean natural waterways including all tidal and non-tidal bays, intermittent streams, constantly flowing streams, lakes, wetlands and other bodies of water in Oregon, navigable and non-navigable, including that portion of the Pacific Ocean that is within Oregon’s boundaries.

 Stat.
 Auth.: ORS 468.020, 783.620 - 783.640 Stats.
 Implemented: ORS 783.620 - 783.640 Hist: DEQ 17-2002, f.
 11-1-02, cert. ef.
 12-1-02; DEQ 4-2011, f. & cert. ef.
 3-17-11

 340-143-0010